 The doctoral students realize their own project in a stimulating environment that includes them into scientific and artistic networks.
 They benefit from synergies between the two universities and are able to develop specific competences.
 In the GSA resp.
 SINTA theory and practice are closely interlinked – as well as basic and practice-oriented research.
 In addition to artistic and social science methods, artistic and design research methods also play a role: the dissertation projects include prototyping and design methods, reenactment and embodiment, performance studies and historically informed performance practice.

-At present, 35 doctoral students from the fields of musicology, theatre and dance studies, art history and graphic design, archaeology, social anthropology, german studies and romance studies are realizing their projects within the framework of GSA resp.
-SINTA.
+At present, 35 doctoral students from the fields of musicology, theatre and dance studies, art history and graphic design, archaeology, social anthropology, german studies and romance studies are realizing their projects within the framework of SINTA.
 Many are former students or employees of Bern University of the Arts (HKB), others come from other swiss art colleges or universities in Switzerland and abroad.
 In addition to the workplace and the university specialist libraries, they also have the necessary HKB infrastructures at their disposal, such as sound studio, medialab, media libraries, workshop and printing studios.
 In 2016, the first graduates successfully completed their doctorate (see completed dissertations).
-In 2017 and 2018, the first dissertations have been published (Immanuel Brockhaus: Kultsounds; Julia Mia Stirnemann, Über Projektionen).
+Since 2017, the following dissertations have been published (Immanuel Brockhaus: Kultsounds; Leo Dick, Zwischen Konversation und Urlaut; Julia Mia Stirnemann, Über Projektionen).